Spanish Tortilla Recipe (Tortilla Española) with Roasted Red Pepper Sauce

 How To Make A Spanish Tortilla

-As previously mentioned, a Spanish Tortilla includes 3 primary ingredients: potatoes, onions, and eggs.
+As previously mentioned, a Spanish potato omelette includes 3 primary ingredients: potatoes, onions, and eggs.
 The method in which they’re prepared, however, is what sets the tortilla apart:

 1. Potatoes are peeled and very thinly sliced, along with the onion.